Statue of Unity on Time’s 'World's Greatest Places 2019' list! Modi says 'Excellent news'

 Built from crowdsourced iron, Statue of Unity can withstand earthquakes but not rains?

-Recently, it was also reported that a world class zoo, namely the Sardar Patel Zoological Park, will be developed across an area of 1,300 acres near Statue of Unity, increasing the attraction for wildlife lovers and enthusiasts.
+Recently, it was also reported that a world-class zoo, namely the Sardar Patel Zoological Park, will be developed across an area of 1,300 acres near Statue of Unity, increasing the attraction for wildlife lovers and enthusiasts.

 Apart from the Statue of Unity, Soho House in Mumbai has also been featured by the TIME magazine.
-The Soho House is located in a breezyin an 11-storey building overlooking the Arabian Sea.
+The Soho House is located in an 11-storey building overlooking the Arabian Sea.
 It houses a library, a cinema with 34 seats and a rooftop bar and pool.
 The Soho House boasts block-printed fabrics from the traditional Rajasthani culture, handwoven cane furniture, sari-coated lampshades.
-It offers the facility of hotel rooms, restaurants for non members.
+It offers the facility of hotel rooms, restaurants for non-members.